-Having spent six years as a specialist legal recruitment consultant, and many more working in private practice law firms and within the field of organisation development in both the public and private sector, I have spent much of my career consulting with and coaching professionals in relation to their careers.
+Having spent many years as a specialist legal recruitment consultant, and many more working in private practice law firms and within the field of organisation development in both the public and private sector, I have spent much of my career consulting with and coaching professionals in relation to their careers.
 One recurring theme is how professionals have approached their search for a new role and the negative experiences they’ve had with legal recruiters.

 Pressure on trainees